A Guide to Getting Started with LinkedIn Thought Leadership

 Why become a thought leader on LinkedIn?

-By becoming a thought leader on LinkedIn, you can increase your professional influence and visibility, build trust and credibility with a global audience, increase your reach among targets and prospects, and — ultimately — boost your bottom line.
+By becoming a thought leader on LinkedIn, you can increase your professional influence and visibility, build trust and credibility with a global audience of executives and upper management, increase your reach among targets and prospects, and — ultimately — boost your bottom line.

 In short, on top of getting both your own name and your company’s in front of more eyeballs, thought leadership on LinkedIn can also help you close more deals.